boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Introduction

-   Historically, DNS clients communicated with recursive resolvers without needing to know anything about the features enabled by these resolvers.
-However, recent developments (e.g., Extended Error Reporting {{!RFC8914}} or encrypted DNS) imply that earlier assumption no longer generally applies.
-Typically, DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network (e.g., using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR) {{!RFC9462}}), however, these DNS clients can't retrieve information from the discovered recursive resolvers about their capabilities.
+   Historically, DNS clients selected and communicated with recursive resolvers without needing to know anything about the features enabled by these resolvers.
+However, recent developments (e.g., Extended Error Reporting {{!RFC8914}} or encrypted DNS) and practices (e.g., filtering behaviors) imply that earlier assumption no longer generally applies.
+Typically, DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network (e.g., using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR) {{!RFC9462}}), however, these DNS clients can't retrieve information from the discovered recursive resolvers about their capabilities to feed the resolver selection process.
 Instead of depending on opportunistic approaches, DNS clients need a more reliable mechanism to discover the features that are configured on these resolvers.

    This document fills that void by specifying a method for stub resolvers to retrieve such information.
 To that aim, a new resource record (RR) type